 - Scottish Intercollegiate Guidelines Network (SIGN)

-There are a number of courses available that are designed to help you to prepare for the examination, most of which are advertised in the medical press.
-These preparation courses are run by the three Colleges that make up the Federation of Royal Colleges of Physicians of the United Kingdom and as such we are not able provide a list of recommended MRCP(UK) courses.
+There are a number of courses available that are designed to help you to prepare for the MRCP(UK) examinations.
+These preparation courses are run by the three Colleges that make up the Federation of Royal Colleges of Physicians of the United Kingdom, and are delivered in a range of formats:

 This diagram illustrates the timeline of a UK physician in training and the place of the MRCP(UK) and Specialty Certificate Examinations (SCEs).
 International candidates do not need to take MRCP(UK) before the SCEs.